Updated for 2017!

 Disney vacations are pricey, and time certainly is money at Disney.
-Your vacation will end all too soon, and if you are like most people, the money will run out too soon as well.
-Taking a walk by the Polynesian beach isn’t like riding Space Mountain, but it’s one of the most relaxing things you can do in Orlando.
+Your vacation will end all too soon, and if you’re like most people, the money will run out too soon as well.
+Taking a walk near the Polynesian beach isn’t like riding Space Mountain, but it’s one of the most relaxing things you can do in Orlando.
 So on your next WDW trip, try to build in some time for a tour of some of the resorts.

 Here is more information on what to do for free at the Deluxe Resorts, just to save you some time scouring the Internet.